Vrtgs/thirtyfour/README.md

 with `fantoccini`, as part of the move towards greater compatibility.
 The existing method names remain but have been deprecated.

-There are no plans to remove the old methods in the short term, however you should aim to migrate code away from the deprecated methods as soon as is practical.
+The deprecated methods will remain for the time being, however you should aim to migrate code away from the deprecated methods as soon as is practical.

 ## UPDATE ANNOUNCEMENT - v0.29.0